d3nd3/asciiart-gl-vnc/README.md

 ### --VirtuaGL Primer--
 VirtualGL is a library that is force-loaded using `LD_PRELOAD` at application runtime, to render your opengl app into pbuffers instead of on-screen ones.

-Once it has the pbuffers it will try to share them to another process.
+Once it has the pbuffers it will try to share them to another system.
 There are 4 ways it can do this:
 * VGL Image Transport (Formerly “Direct Mode”)
 * X11 Image Transport (Formerly “Raw Mode”)
 * XV Transport